On the Ingleton-Violations in Finite Groups: Explicit Violation Construction with and

 \subsection{The Family $PGL(2,q)$}

-With the explicit forms of the Ingleton-violating subgroups, we can extend the above violation to $PGL(2,q)$, for each finite field order $q\geq 5$.
-Consider the finite field $\f_q$.
-We know that $q=p^m$ for some prime $p$ (the characteristic of $\f_q$) and some integer $m$.
-Since $\f_p$ is the prime subfield of $\f_q$, $GL(2,p)$ is a subgroup of $GL(2,q)$, which induces a copy of $PGL(2,p)$ as a subgroup of $PGL(2,q)$.
-Therefore, using the same subgroups of $PGL(2,p)$ as in the previous section, we obtain a (trivial) Ingleton violation in $PGL(2,q)$ whenever the characteristic $p\geq 5$.
+With the explicit matrix forms of the Ingleton-violating subgroups, we can further extend the above violation to $PGL(2,q)$, for all finite field order $q\geq 5$.
+For a finite field $\f_q$, we know that $q=p^m$ for some prime $p$ (the characteristic of $\f_q$) and some integer $m$.
+Since $\f_p$ is the prime subfield of $\f_q$, $GL(2,p)$ is a subgroup of $GL(2,q)$, which induces an isomorphic copy of $PGL(2,p)$ as a subgroup of $PGL(2,q)$.
+Therefore, using the same subgroups of $PGL(2,p)$ as in the previous section, we obtain a trivial Ingleton violation in $PGL(2,q)$ whenever the characteristic $p\geq 5$.
 Nevertheless, by extending the interpretations of these subgroups to $PGL(2,q)$, we can obtain a more general (nontrivial) violation, for each finite field order $q\geq 5$.

 In the field $\f_q$, we continue to use the ordinary integers with modular arithmetic to represent the prime subfield $\f_p$.
 With this convention, all the matrices and subgroups in Section~\ref{subsec:pgl(2,p)} are well defined\footnote{The only problem that may arise is when $p=2$, $B_1 = (B^\fp)^{A^{k_1}}$ is not well defined.
 But we can circumvent that by directly working with the final matrix form of $B_1$.}, although now the cosets are taken with respect to $V_q$ rather than $V_p$.
 These subgroups constitute a trivial embedding of our previous violation in $PGL(2,q)$.
 However, in $PGL(2,q)$, the previous sets of generators do not guarantee that $G_2$ is the full subgroup of all lower triangular matrices, nor that $G_4$ contains all the diagonal and anti-diagonal matrices.